WICG/performance-measure-memory/README.md

 This prevents cross-origin information leaks because all iframes and resources have to explicitly opt in using CORP/CORS.
 Additionally it is guaranteed that a cross-origin isolated web page is not colocated with other web pages in the same address space.

+The `breakdown` field of the result lists origins of iframes embedded in the web page, which is new information that becomes available to the caller of the API.
+Since each iframe opts in using CORP/CORS, we do not consider this issue critical.
+On the other hand, providing per-origin breakdown makes the API results more actionable for webpages that embed many cross-origin iframes.

 An attempt to invoke the API when
 `crossOriginIsolated === false` leads to promise rejection with a `SecurityError` DOM exception.
 ```JavaScript